zAmya Theater Project proudly presents

 With humor, history and humbling questions, Living in America asks, “What is public housing?
 Why is public housing?
 And why is the waitlist full?”

-Artists & Creative TEAM
+Artists & PRODUCTION TEAM

 Directed by Esther Ouray and Maren Ward